SM451Modding/ProjectLightSouls/README.md

 Trees have been added to cliffs

-Asylum Demon's mesh has been altered
+Asylum Demon's mesh has been altered to be fatter, textures have been altered to give it a richer blue

 Stray Demon now has unique boss music